SammyGIS/sammygis-data-engineering_zoomcamp/README.md

   put all those export variable in your .bashrc file so that it automate this process once we start the vm

-- IF you satrt a new Vm and delete the old one run ssh-keygen -R35.245.25.41
+- IF you satrt a new Vm and delete the old one run ssh-keygen -R35.245.25.41 external IP of the new instances so that it can replace the last one

-- Run spark file in jupyter notebook by forwarding the port in Vscode to the local port
+- Run spark jupyter notebook on the terminal
+- forwarding the port in of the jupiter noteboook using vs code so that you can have access to the notebook locally

 This journey promises to be exciting as I navigate through different tools and concepts in Data Engineering.
 Cheers to continuous learning and growth! 🌱